 The purpose of this course is to introduce students to the processes, participants, and institutions that surround the making and implementing of environmental policy.
 It combines lectures, case studies, and some "hands on" field exercises to illustrate how these elements interact.
 Cross Listed With: ENVA - 366.Restricted to Junior, and Senior classes

 This course examines how environmental ¿goods¿¿like clean air and water¿and environmental ¿bads¿¿like hazardous waste and industrial pollution¿come to be unequally distributed in societies, often along lines of race, class, and gender.

 Internship in an organization related to Environmental Studies.

 Provides an overview of ethical responsibilities for the natural world.
 The course explores the diverse ethical responses to environmental problems including contemporary philosophical and religious beliefs regarding nature.
 Cross-listed with THRS 404.

-Topics will be announced before the seminars are offered, and range from Antiquity, the Middle Ages, the Early Modern period, to the nineteenth and twentieth centuries.
+Topics will be announced before the seminars are offered, and range from Antiquity, the Middle Ages, the early Modern period, to the nineteenth and twentieth centuries.
 Offered once per year.
-Cross-listed with HIST 410.

 An upper division seminar that serves as a capstone to the program.
 Students explore diverse environmental issues from the perspectives of the humanities as well as the natural and social sciences.
 The student's environmental portfolio is reviewed during this seminar.